The Ride of a Lifetime: Chapter 2

-On the walk to board the actual Underground River tour boat, you’ll have a chance to see some of the incredible wildlife you can find in Palawan.
+On the walk to board the actual Underground River tour boat, you’ll have a chance to see some of the exotic animals that can be found in Palawan.

 You will probably see large monitor lizards along the sides of the trails.
 They are harmless, unless you push your luck and get too close.
 These are relatives of the giant Komodo Dragons of Indonesia.
-These guys are definitely not that large, but they probably weight up to 25kgs, and for a lizard, that’s pretty massive.
+They're definitely not that large, but they still probably weight up to 25kgs (55lbs), and for a lizard, that’s pretty massive.

 I boarded the boat with the same group, but an elderly couple joined us and sat in the very front.
 I’m not sure if they were elder missionaries, or just a young-at-heart, but I loved the fact that they were on the other side of the world taking a boat tour through a mysterious jungle cave together at this age.
 Life goals!